reidliujun/my-web-project/README.md

 > - *For each feature, how do you plan to implement it?*

+###Statement: I agree this project to be forked on 14.02.2014 17:34 by Erik Enomaa.

 <hr><hr>
+# Final submission infomation
+###Your names and student-ids:
+Name: Jun Liu

+Student ID: 275194

+###What features you implemented and how much points you would like to give to yourself from those?
+Where do you feel that you were successful and where you had most problems.

+We have implemented user system, album public link generation, public share, social login and album share, album order, ajax using, photo upload with given url and elements delete (include album, page and images delete).

+I think the ajax detection of conflict album title and image drag feature are successful and the problems include database design, website UI design and url design.

+###How you divided the work between the team members - who did what?

+I  (Jun Liu) have done the following jobs:

+-facebook login and share

+-part of the models design (order model part)

+-UI design

+-javascript including ajax and images drag and delete

+-80%-90% views code (included the ajax and post request handle, redirect) and all order feature.

+-all the templates creation

+-URL design

+Erik has done the following jobs:

+Project plan -> full credit.

+Models -> plan and execution except order part

+Views -> login related views.

+###Instructions how to use your application and link to Heroku where it is deployed.

+Once visit our website, first user can register and login as a user, and user can create album, pages.
+When user create the page, he can choose the layout and drag the photos from the images pool to the page, and it will directly append the photos to the pages.

+User can also share, order and delete the album when in the “/album” page.
+User can view all the images he has in the “photo” tag and also view the order history and account information.

+###The link to heroku: fotomemo.herokuapp.com

 # General information about the project
 This project is intended to be run on Python 2.7.2, with other dependencies as noted in requirements.txt.

 # Requirements / Graded Items